-- 20.80.6 To proceed to the second stage a student must submit a satisfactory report on the preliminary study in the proposed area of research. - 20.80.7 Students who do not satisfy Regulation 20.80.5 or 20.80.6 may be required to withdraw or transfer to an appropriate Master's or Diploma course.
+20.80.6 To proceed to the second stage a student must submit a satisfactory report on the preliminary study in the proposed area of research.

-Second Stage Curriculum

-- 20.80.8 Students are required to attend an approved class in research methods. - 20.80.9 Students are required to prepare a full research proposal and a literature review and to commence empirical research.

-20.80.10 Students may also be required to pass other classes.

-Progress to Third Stage

-- 20.80.11 To proceed to the third stage a student must perform satisfactorily in the class in research methods and submit a satisfactory full research proposal and literature review and meet the criteria articulated in Regulation 20.1.22.
-A student may also be required to perform satisfactorily in other classes undertaken. - 20.80.12 Students who do not satisfy Regulation 20.80.11 may be required to withdraw or to transfer to a Master's course.

-Third Stage Curriculum

-20.80.13 Students must complete their research and prepare a thesis based thereon.

-Final Assessment and Award

-- 20.80.14 The award of the degree of Doctor of Business Administration will be based on the thesis.
-Candidates are referred to Regulations 20.2.
-20.2. - 20.80.15 to 20.80.19 (Numbers not used)

-Research Methodology in Business and Management

-MRes in Research Methodology in Business and Management MRes in Research Methodology in Business and Management (Risk and Reliability)

-[These regulations are to be read in conjunction with Regulations 20 and 20.4.]
+20.80.7 Students who do not satisfy Regulation 20.80.5 or 20.80.6 may be required to withdraw or transfer to an appropriate Master's or Diploma course.
+20.80.8 20.80.9 20.80.10 Second Stage Curriculum Students are required to attend an approved class in research methods.
+Students are required to prepare a full research proposal and a literature review and to commence empirical research.
+Students may also be required to pass other classes.
+20.80.11 Progress to Third Stage To proceed to the third stage a student must perform satisfactorily in the class in research methods and submit a satisfactory full research proposal and literature review and meet the criteria articulated in Regulation 20.1.22.
+A student may also be required to perform satisfactorily in other classes 20.80.12 undertaken.
+Students who do not satisfy Regulation 20.80.11 may be required to withdraw or to transfer to a Master's course.
+20.80.13 Third Stage Curriculum Students must complete their research and prepare a thesis based thereon.
+20.80.14 Final Assessment and Award The award of the degree of Doctor of Business Administration will be based on the thesis.
+Candidates are referred to Regulations 20.2 20.2.
+20.80.15 to 20.80.19 (Numbers not used) to 20.80.19 (Numbers not used) Research Methodology in Business and Management to 20.80.19 to 20.80.19 Research Methodology in Business and Management MRes in Research Methodology in Business and Management MRes in Research Methodology in Business and Management (Risk to 20.80.19 20.80.20 Research Methodology in Business and Management MRes in Research Methodology in Business and Management MRes in Research Methodology in Business and Management (Risk and Reliability) Course Regulations [These regulations are to be read in conjunction with Regulations 20 and Research Methodology in Business and Management MRes in Research Methodology in Business and Management MRes in Research Methodology in Business and Management (Risk and Reliability) Course Regulations [These regulations are to be read in conjunction with Regulations 20 and 20.4.]
+Admission 20.80.20 Research Methodology in Business and Management MRes in Research Methodology in Business and Management MRes in Research Methodology in Business and Management (Risk and Reliability) Course Regulations [These regulations are to be read in conjunction with Regulations 20 and 20.4.]
+Admission Regulation 20.4.1 shall apply.
+Duration of Study optional classes.

-20.80.23 All students shall undertake a curriculum based on the accumulation of no fewer than 180 credits to be derived from the following compulsory and optional classes.